Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \int_{\mathbf{s}}^{}\mathbf{v}_h\cdot d\mathbf{s} &\approx 2a\left(u - b\frac{\partial u}{\partial y}\right) + 2b\left(v + a\frac{\partial v}{\partial x}\right) - 2a\left(u + b\frac{\partial u}{\partial y}\right) - 2b\left(v - a\frac{\partial v}{\partial x}\right)\nonumber\\ &= -2ba\frac{\partial u}{\partial y} + 2ba\frac{\partial v}{\partial x} - 2ab\frac{\partial u}{\partial y} + 2ba\frac{\partial v}{\partial x} = -4ba\frac{\partial u}{\partial y} + 4ab\frac{\partial v}{\partial x} = 4ab\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}\right). \end{align} \]

 The area of the surface is $4ab$.
-If we consider the circulation of the vector field around a particle, then forms
+If one considers the circulation of the vector field around a particle, i.e., forms

 \[ \begin{align} \lim\limits_{a, b\to 0}\frac{\int_{\mathbf{s}}^{}{\mathbf{v}_h\cdot d\mathbf{s}}}{4ab} = \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}, \end{align} \]

-This results in the definition of the z component of the vortex strength.
-The components of the rotation therefore indicate how the flow flows around a small area in a plane perpendicular to the respective component.
-So there is a connection between circulation and vorticity.
-In integral form, this is the statement of Stokes Theorem:
+the definition of the $z$-component of the vorticity results.
+The components of the rotation therefore indicate how a small area in a plane perpendicular to the respective component is flowed around.
+There is thus a connection between circulation and vorticity.
+In integral form, this is the statement of Stokes' theorem:

 \[ \begin{align} \int_{A}^{}\nabla\times\mathbf{v}\cdot d\mathbf{f} = \int_{\partial A}^{}\mathbf{v}\cdot d\mathbf{s}.\tag{15.26}\label{eq:satz_von_stokes} \end{align} \]

-Just like the above consideration, Stokes' theorem links the vectorial curve integral along the edge of a surface with the vortex strength within the surface.
+Just like the above consideration, Stokes' theorem links the vectorial line integral along the boundary of a surface with the vorticity within the surface.
 A further illustration of vorticity is shown in the coming section.

-Define o.b.d.
-A. in plane geometry, a right-handed orthonormal base $\mathbf{s}, \mathbf{n}, \mathbf{k}$, where $\mathbf{s}$ is parallel to the horizontal wind at the origin.
-This applies
+Without loss of generality, define in plane geometry a right-handed orthonormal basis $\mathbf{s}, \mathbf{n}, \mathbf{k}$ in which $\mathbf{s}$ is parallel to the horizontal wind at the origin.
+Then one has

 \[ \begin{align} \mathbf{v} = \left(\begin{array}{c} V\cos\left(\beta\right)\\ V\sin\left(\beta\right)\\ w \end{array}\right)\tag{15.27}\label{eq:wind_natuerlich} \end{align} \]

 with the horizontal wind speed $V$ and the vertical wind $w$.
 Here $\beta$ is the horizontal wind direction relative to $\mathbf{s}$.
-This follows for the vorticity
+For the vorticity, it thus follows

 \[ \begin{align} \zeta &= \frac{\partial}{\partial s}V\sin\left(\beta\right) - \frac{\partial}{\partial n}V\cos\left(\beta\right) = \sin\left(\beta\right)\frac{\partial V}{\partial s} + V\frac{\partial\beta}{\partial s}\cos\left(\beta\right) - \cos\left(\beta\right)\frac{\partial V}{\partial n} + V\sin\left(\beta\right)\frac{\partial \beta}{\partial n}. \end{align} \]

-At the coordinate origin $\beta = 0$, so there you have
+At the coordinate origin $\beta = 0$, so there one has

 \[ \begin{align} \zeta = V\frac{\partial\beta}{\partial s} - \frac{\partial V}{\partial n}. \end{align} \]